 Any artery can be affected by atherosclerosis.
 If the arteries in and around the heart get it, the result is coronary heart disease.
 If the arteries that deliver blood to the head - the carotid arteries - get atherosclerosis, the result is carotid artery disease, which is a major cause of stroke.

 If atherosclerosis affects the renal arteries the result can be chronic kidney disease.
 If atherosclerosis affects the major arteries in the lower body (outside the head and heart), it is called peripheral arterial disease.

-Statins in vivo reduce oxidative modification of LDL.
+Statins reduce the rate of oxidation of LDL.
 This oxidation is suspected to play a role in the pathogenesis of atherosclerosis The statins may also slow white blood cells' tendency to stick to the walls of blood vessels, and they might (this is more speculative) increase the formation of blood vessels.
-And the reduction in blood vessel inflammation statins are thought to produce contributes to a lower risk of atherosclerosis.
-And when blood lipid levels are lowered (from any means) atherosclerotic lesions can regress.
+And the reduction in blood vessel inflammation statins are thought to cause contributes to a lower risk of atherosclerosis.
+When blood lipid levels are lowered (from any means) atherosclerotic lesions can regress.

 A thrombosis is a blood clot.
 It obstructs blood vessels.
 Atherothrombosis is when there is a atherosclerosis with thrombosis on it.

 Atherosclerosis is a condition that calls for long-term management.
 To prevent it or slow its progression, you should eat a healthy diet, not use tobacco, exercise, and keep your blood pressure under control.
 Monitoring cholesterol levels and addressing dyslipidemia is also an important part of prevention.
 If the atherosclerosis gets bad enough the risk for heart attack and stroke goes up considerably.